laureschemm/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In software development, this translates to designing and writing code that is easy to understand, maintain, and extend.
 It emphasizes the importance of clarity over complexity, advocating for avoiding unnecessary abstractions and favoring straightforward solutions.
 This approach not only enhances collaboration among team members but also minimizes bugs and eases future improvements, thereby improving overall code quality and longevity.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise code that's easy to read, understand, and maintain.
+Remember that complex solutions often lead to more bugs and maintenance nightmares.
+Optimize for readability and modularity first, as they contribute significantly to long-term project health and scalability."

+Also remember, "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing working code before optimizing it.
+Always consider the future reader (often yourself) and the sustainability of your codebase.
+Debugging well-written simple code is far easier than deciphering an overly complicated masterpiece."